memtest86plus/memtest86plus/README.md

   * GCC
   * binutils
   * make
+  * dosfstools and mtools (optional)
-  * genisoimage (optional)
+  * xorrisofs (optional)

-To build a 32-bit image that can be booted by an intermediate bootloader, change directory into the `build32` directory and type `make`.
-The result is a `memtest.bin` binary image file which can be booted using either the 16-bit or 32-bit Linux boot protocols.
+To build a 32-bit image, change directory into the `build32` directory and type `make`.
+The result is a `memtest.bin` binary image file which can be booted directly by a legacy BIOS (in floppy mode) or by an intermediate bootloader using the Linux 16-bit boot protocol and a `memtest.efi` binary image file which can be booted directly by a 32-bit UEFI BIOS.
+Either image can be booted by an intermediate bootloader using the Linux 32-bit or 32-bit EFI handover boot protocols.

-To build a 64-bit image that can be booted by an intermediate bootloader, change directory into the `build64` directory and type `make`.
-The result is a `memtest.bin` binary image file which can be booted using any of the 16-bit, 32-bit, or 64-bit Linux boot protocols.
+To build a 64-bit image, change directory into the `build64` directory and type `make`.
+The result is a `memtest.bin` binary image file which can be booted directly by a legacy BIOS (in floppy mode) or by an intermediate bootloader using the Linux 16-bit boot protocol and a `memtest.efi` binary image file which can be booted directly by a 64-bit UEFI BIOS.
+Either image can be booted by an intermediate bootloader using the Linux 32-bit, 64-bit, or 64-bit EFI handover boot protocols.

 In either case, to build an ISO image that can be used to create a bootable CD, DVD, or USB Flash drive, type `make iso`, The result is a `memtest.iso` ISO image file.
-This can then be written directly to a blank CD or DVD, or to a USB Flash drive, which can then be booted directly by a legacy PC BIOS.
+This can then be written directly to a blank CD or DVD, or to a USB Flash drive, which can then be booted directly by a legacy or UEFI PC BIOS.

 Note that when writing to a USB Flash drive, the ISO image must be written directly ('dumped') to the raw device, either by using the `dd` command or